wameland/haskell/README.md

 # haskell
-A place for the HASKELL projects to run freely. :P
+A place for the HASKELL projects to run freely.